Announcing 2017 Itô Prize winners

-The 2015 winning article was chosen by a selection committee consisting of senior members of the probability community and representing wide geographical and specialization diversity.
-The award will be presented at the 2015 SPA Conference, Oxford, UK, to be held on July 13 to 17, 2015, and will consist of a certificate and a monetary award of US$5000.
+The 2017 winning article was chosen by a selection committee consisting of senior members of the probability community and representing wide geographical and specialization diversity.
+The award will be presented at the 39th Conference on Stochastic Processes and their Applications (SPA) to be held 24-28th July 2017 in Moscow, Russia.
+The award consists of a certificate and a monetary award of US$5000.

-The paper is freely available to access until the end of 2015.
-Access the paper via ScienceDirect.
+The paper is freely available to access until the end of 2017 via ScienceDirect.

 Previous Itô prize winners

 2015: Francis Comets and Michael Cranston for their paper

 Overlaps and pathwise localization in the Anderson polymer model

 Stochastic Processes and their Applications, Volume 123, Issue 6, June 2013, Pages 2446–2471

 2013: Hirofumi Osada for the paper

 Interacting Brownian motions in infinite dimensions with logarithmic interaction potentials II: Airy random point field